RabieP/Hospitality-Revenue-Insights/README.md

-# Revenue Insights in Hospitality Domain
+# 🏨 Revenue Insights in Hospitality Domain

-Objective: Provide insights into hotel chain performance across properties and platforms.
-Key Features:

-Property-level metrics: Revenue, Bookings, ADR, RevPAR, Occupancy, Cancellations.

-Trend analysis by city, week, and platform.

-Revenue split by business vs. luxury categories.

-Weekend vs. weekday occupancy and pricing comparison.

-📌 Insights: Revealed high-performing properties, demand seasonality, and platform-level efficiency.
+Overview

+This project explores revenue and operational performance in the hospitality industry using Power BI.
+The dashboard evaluates hotel properties across cities, tracking key metrics like revenue, bookings, occupancy, ADR, and cancellation rates.

+## Objective

+To design a data-driven system that:

+- Monitors Revenue, Occupancy %, RevPAR, ADR, and Realisation %.

+- Compares Weekday vs. Weekend performance.

+- Breaks down revenue by Property, City, and Room Class.

+- Identifies patterns in Booking Platforms and their impact on realisation rates.

+## Insights

+-Revenue Performance: Total revenue reached 111M, with an average RevPAR of 5,496.

+- Occupancy Trends: Weekend occupancy was higher at 64.3% vs. 57.1% on weekdays.

+- Platform Analysis: Direct online bookings achieved ~70.6% realisation, slightly higher than aggregators.

+- Property Highlights: Atliq Bay generated the highest revenue (23M), while Atliq Blu achieved the best guest rating (4.23).

-# Tools & Technologies
+## Tools & Technologies

-Power BI – for dashboard development and data visualization
+- **Power BI** – dashboard design & analysis

-Excel / CSV – for initial data handling
+- **Excel / CSV** – raw data preparation

-DAX – for advanced calculations
+- **DAX** – calculated KPIs and metrics

-# How to Use
+## How to Use

-Open the .pbix files in Power BI Desktop.
+- Open the .pbix file in Power BI Desktop.

-Explore dashboards with slicers and filters.

-Use insights for business decision-making.
+- Use filters for region, category, and customer segment to analyze specific views.

+- Explore insights to support sales planning and decision-making.

-# Key Skills Demonstrated
+## Key Skills Demonstrated

-Data Cleaning & Transformation
+- Sales Performance Analysis

+- Customer Segmentation

-KPI Development
+- KPI Development & Visualization

-Business Domain Analysis (Finance, Hospitality, Retail)

-Storytelling with Data

-Interactive Dashboard Design
+- Data Storytelling & Dashboarding